Also Known As

 • How is it used?

-The main use for the FIT test is as a screen for early bowel cancer.
+The main use for the FIT test is to screen and investigate for bowel cancer.
 Blood in the stool may be the only symptom of early cancer.
-If the cancer is detected before it metastasises (spreads to other areas), there is a greater chance it will be cured.
+If the cancer is detected before it metastasises (spreads to other areas), there is a greater chance it can be treated successfully.
 A positive FIT test does not necessarily 'prove' that you have cancer.
 There are other possible causes of bleeding and other follow-up procedures will need to be done to find the source of the bleeding.

 • When is it requested?

-Faecal occult blood tests may be done as part of a range if investigations if your doctor suspects that your symptoms suggest that you may have cancer.
+Faecal immunochemical (FIT) tests may be done as part of a range if investigations if your doctor suspects that your symptoms suggest that you may have cancer.
 This test is also used as a screening tool for early detection of bowel cancer.
 The FIT test is used in the National Bowel Cancer Screening Programme.
-This programme offers screening every two years to all men and women aged 60 to 74 in England, Wales and Northern Ireland (50 to 74 in Scotland).
+This programme offers screening every two years to all men and women aged 54 to 74 in England who are registered with a GP, (51 to 74 years in Wales,60 to 74 years in Northern Ireland and 50 to 74 in Scotland).
 People within the age range are automatically sent an invitation and test kit.
-From April 2021, the National Screening Programme will begin to invite younger people as part of the roll out of an age-extension programme, which will eventually lead to all men and women in England being invited every two years between the ages of 50-74.
+The programme in England is gradually expanding to make it available to everyone aged 50 to 53 years.
+People aged over 74 can opt in to screening.

 • What does the test result mean?

-The FIT test is normally negative, with the cut off for a positive result differing between laboratories.
-Please consult your results for the cut-off in use within your local laboratory.
-In a patient with symptoms, a result of >10 ug/g faeces is a positive result.
+Please review your results in line with the cut-off in use within your local laboratory.
+In a patient with symptoms, a result of greater than or equal to 10 ug/g faeces is a positive result (NICE NG12).
 A positive result indicates blood in the stool and further investigation is required to identify the source of the bleeding.

 • What kind of procedures might follow a positive faecal occult blood test?